Often, people don’t want advice. They want to vent, to be heard, to explore how they think and feel, and to connect; to not feel so alone.

 You still can’t give advice, but you can share your feelings.
 For example, if your friend’s boyfriend is treating her badly, you could say, gently, “I see the way he treats you, and I don’t like it.”

-But no matter what, your attitude must be that you trust her to make her own decisions: “Only you can know what you need to do.”
+Your attitude must be that you trust her to make her own decisions.
+I like the phrase “Only you can know what to do.”
 (See how that’s different from “OMG just dump him already!!!”?)

 Anyway, this is a big topic.
 I recommend Helping Her Get Free: A Guide for Families and Friends of Abused Women by Susan Brewster.